-For instructions on how to deploy an EAR file, see "Unified Inventory Management System Administration Overview" in UIM System Administrator's Guide.
+For instructions on how to deploy an EAR file, see UIM System Administrator's Guide.

 After you have gone through all the steps in this chapter once, you only need to run the clean, all, and update.ear Ant targets to rebuild the EAR file before deploying it.